 Outlined in your booking information email.
-This includes 2 ID’s necessary for completion of your paperwork, and/or clothes requested by the wardrobe department.
+This includes 2 ID’s necessary for completion of your paperwork, and/or clothes pressed/steamed in a garment bag requested by the wardrobe department.

 to the Assistant Directors.
 The Assistant Directors (the AD Dept) are responsible for making sure everything happens efficiently.
 Whether it’s an AD, or a Production Assistant (PA), someone will guide you from holding to set, and give you cues.
 Please listen, and follow all of their directions.